oliverselinger/failsafe-executor/README.md

 </dependency>
 ```

 3. Create the table in your database.
-See [oracle](src/main/resources/oracle.sql) or [postgres](src/main/resources/postgres.sql) or [mysql/mariadb](src/main/resources/mysql.sql)
+See [oracle](src/main/resources/oracle.sql) or [postgres](src/main/resources/postgres.sql) or [mysql/mariadb](src/main/resources/mysql.sql).
+    We recommend creating an index on created_date to make ordering fast.

-3. Instantiate and start the `FailsafeExecutor`, which then will start executing any submitted tasks.
+5. Instantiate and start the `FailsafeExecutor`, which then will start executing any submitted tasks.

 ```java
 FailsafeExecutor failsafeExecutor = new FailsafeExecutor(dataSource);